 - Gently pull out the hair, if it has reached the surface.
 Do not penetrate your skin with your tweezers, as they might cause an infection or cause scars.

-- Remove dead skin by using exfoliation lotion with alpha hydroxy acids, such as our Smooth Lotion, which contains lactic acid.
+- Remove dead skin by using exfoliation lotion with alpha hydroxy acid, such as our Smooth Lotion, which contains lactic acid.

 - Use creams to reduce inflammation, such as our Hydration Gel, that calms redness and heals irritated skin.
-It contains powerful ingredients such as Organic Aloe Vera and Arnica.
+It contains powerful ingredients such as organic aloe vera and panthenol.

 - Use Vitamin A to increase cell turnover, such as our Better Aging Lotion.